ashybaye/developer-docs/testing.md

 ### Unit testing

-We should almost always include unit tests should on custom development for Drupal 8 projects.
+We should almost always include unit tests on custom development for Drupal 8 projects.

 Unit testing vanilla Drupal 7 code is not possible.
 But by making use of the [XAutoload](https://www.drupal.org/project/xautoload) module, one can write object-oriented, unit-testable code.